speedandfunction/starter-kit-marketing/README.md

 # Marketing Starter Kit
 A starter kit for building marketing-themed websites.
-Add hero blocks, feature lists, multi-column layouts, pricing, team members and more with this rich starter kit for Apostrophe 3.
+Add hero blocks, feature lists, multi-column layouts, pricing, team members, and more with this rich starter kit for Apostrophe 3.

 ## Get started